-3.3.2 Examining range ecosites in the field
+3.3.2 Examining rangeland ecosites in the field

-To identify range ecosites in the field, first look at the shape and appearance of the land surface.
+To identify rangeland ecosites in the field, first look at the shape and appearance of the land surface.
 Some features to look for:

-- steep slopes steepness is measured as a percentage: if the land rises 1 metre over a horizontal distance of 5 metres, the steepness is 20%.

-- signs of erosion e.g. formation of rills and gullies, individual plants that appear to be on pedestals because soil around them has been washed away.

-- alluvial landforms land surfaces that have been formed by moving water.
+- steep slopes steepness is measured as a percentage: if the land rises 1 metre over a horizontal distance of 5 metres, the steepness is 20%. - signs of erosion e.g. formation of rills and gullies, individual plants that appear to be on pedestals because soil around them has been washed away. - alluvial landforms land surfaces that have been formed by moving water.
 These will always occur in lower parts of the landscape, such as valley bottoms.
-Alluvial landforms include:

-- water

-- 0

-- wet areas •

-- and with salt-tolerant plant species.

-- wind action.

-- exposed bedrock
+Alluvial landforms include: - o floodplains level areas bordering streams that are deposited by occasional flooding when the stream is high. - alluvial fans and aprons gently sloping areas at the foot of a steep slope or the mouth of a coulee, formed by soil washed down from the higher land. - saline areas usually low-lying areas with white salt crusts appearing on the soil surface, and with salt-tolerant plant species (halophytes) making up at least 5% of the community. - sand dunes land surfaces in which sand has been pushed up into hills and ridges by wind action. - exposed bedrock

 Dig a soil pit about 60 cm (2 feet) deep, and study the layers (soil horizons).
-Soil layers may also be viewed in road-cuts or gopher-holes.
+Soil layers may also be viewed in road-cuts.
 Consult a soils textbook or seek advice from a soils expert to recognize features in the soil profile.
-Some of the features that are used in identifying range ecosites:
+Some of the features that are used in identifying rangeland ecosites include:

-- because topsoil has been removed.

-- that has been recently deposited by wind or water.

-- structure.

-- Gleysolic soil profiles soils formed by prolonged saturation with water, and characterized by dull gray colours or prominent rust-colored mottles.

-- Layers of gravel.

-- Soil texture of the various horizons.
+- Signs of erosion e.g. soils where the A-horizon appears to be thinner than normal because topsoil has been removed. - Regosolic soil profiles soils with very little development of horizons, usually on land that has been recently deposited by wind or water. - Chernozemic soil profiles typical grassland soils with a dark-coloured A-horizon. - Solonetzic soil profiles soils with a hard, impermeable B-horizon with a columnar structure. - Gleyed soils soils that appear similar to upland Chernozemic or Solonetzic soils, but with faint to distinct mottles within 50 cm of the surface, indicating intermittent saturation with water. - Gleysolic soil profiles soils formed by prolonged saturation with water, and characterized by dull gray colours or prominent rust-colored mottles. - Layers of gravel. - Soil texture of the various horizons.